prog4biol/pfb2019/README.md

 (~) 54%
 ```

-The command here is `ls -F` which produces a listing of files and directories in the current directory (more on that later).
-Below its output, the command prompt appears again.
+The command here is _ls -F_ which produces a listing of files and directories in the current directory (more on which later).
+After
+its output, the command prompt appears again.

 Some programs will take a long time to run.
 After you issue their command names, you won't recover the shell prompt until they're done.
-You can either launch a new shell (from Terminal's File menu), or run the command in the background by adding an ampersand after the command
+You can either launch a new shell (from Terminal's File menu), or run the command in the background using the ampersand:

 ```
 (~) 54% long_running_application &
 (~) 55%
 ```
 > The command will now run in the background until it is finished.
 If it has any output, the output will be printed to the terminal window.
-You may wish to capture the output in a file (called redirection).
-We'll describe this later.
+You may wish to redirect the output as described later.

-__Command-Line Editing__
+#### Command-Line Editing

-Most shells offer command-line editing.
+Most shells offer command-line entering.
 Up until the comment you press <Enter>, you can go back over the command-line and edit it using the keyboard.
 Here are the most useful keystrokes:

 - _Backspace_: Delete the previous character and back up one.
 - _Left arrow_, right arrow: Move the text insertion point (cursor) one character to the left or right.
 - _control-a (^a)_: Move the cursor to the beginning of the line.
 (Mnemonic: A is first letter of alphabet)
 - _control-e (^e)_: Move the cursor to the end of the line.
-Mnemonic: E for the End (^z was already used for interrupt a command).
+Mnemonic: E for the End (^Z was already taken for something else).
 - _control-d (^d)_: Delete the character currently under the cursor.
 D=Delete.
 - _control-k (^k)_: Delete the entire line from the cursor to the end. k=kill.
 The line isn't actually deleted, but put into a temporary holding place called the "kill buffer".
-This is like cutting text
 - _control-y (^y)_: Paste the contents of the kill buffer onto the command-line starting at the cursor.  y=yank.
-This is like paste.
 - _Up arrow, down arrow_: Move up and down in the command history.
 This lets you reissue previous commands, possibly after modifying them.

 There are also some useful shell commands you can issue:

-- `history` Show all the commands that you have issued recently, nicely numbered.
+- _history_: Show all the commands that you have issued recently, nicely numbered.
-- `!<number>` Reissue an old command, based on its number (which you can get from `history`).
+- _!\<number\>_: Reissue an old command, based on its number (which you can get from _history_).
-- `!!` Reissue the immediate previous command.
+- _!!_: Reissue the immediate previous command.
-- `!<partial command string>`: Reissue the previous command that began with the indicated letters.
-For example, `!l` (the letter el, not a number 1) would reissue the`ls -F` command from the earlier example.
+- _!\<partial command string\>_: Reissue the previous command that began with the indicated letters.
+For example, _!l_ would reissue the _ls -F_ command from the earlier example.

 **bash** offers automatic command completion and spelling correction.
 If you type part of a command and then the tab key, it will prompt you with all the possible completions of the command.
 For example:

 ```
-(~) 51% fd<tab>
+(~) 51% <b>fd<tab></b>
 (~) 51% fd
 fd2ps    fdesign  fdformat fdlist   fdmount  fdmountd fdrawcmd fdumount (~) 51%
 ```
 > If you hit tab after typing a command, but before pressing \<Enter\>, **bash** will prompt you with a list of file names.
 This is because many commands operate on files.

-__Wildcards__
+#### Wildcards

-You can use wildcards when referring to files.  `*` stands for zero or more characters.  `?` stands for any single character.
-For example, to list all files with the extension ".txt", run `ls` with the wildcard pattern "*.txt"
+You can use wildcards when referring to files.  "*" refers to zero or more characters.  "?" refers to any single character.
+For example, to list all files with the extension ".txt", run **ls** with the pattern "*.txt":

 ```
 (~) 56% ls -F *.txt